-A Significant Diffrence exists between comprehensive clinical collaboration platforms and the more basic secure messaging applications. the former offers a robust, integrated experience that funnels real-time messages and alerts from a range of systems like the EHR and centralizes them on a single platform that's accessible via smartphone, tablet or desktop.
-Basic secure messaging typically lacks the integration capabilities of its more sophisticated clinical collaboration counterpart and remains limited to a compliant form of 1-to-1 or group text messaging.
+A significant difference exists between comprehensive clinical communications solutions and the more basic secure messaging applications.
+The former offers a robust, integrated experience that funnels real-time messages and alerts from a range of systems like the EHR and centralizes them on a single platform that's accessible via smartphone, tablet or desktop.
+Basic secure messaging typically lacks the integration capabilities of its more sophisticated clinical communications counterpart and remains limited to a compliant form of 1-to-1 or group text messaging.

 A sophisticated solution should integrate with the EHR in a multitude of ways starting with real-time, alert-based messages that can be redirected to a physician or nurse's smartphone.
-A more advanced integration could surface patient information within the messaging app through purpose-built screens that allow selective updates to the patient record, saving steps and reducing medical errors.
+A more advanced integration could surface patient information within the messaging app through purpose-built screens that allow selective messages to be added to the patient record, saving steps and reducing medical errors.